asiandevs/gitlab/readme.md

-This is for git training for the beginners and beyond
+This repository is for the git training ----- the beginners and beyond